thethrillgh/blb-springboot/README.md

 ## Building for production

-To optimize the blb application for production, run:
+To optimize the buylocalbonds application for production, run:

     ./mvnw -Pprod clean package